Xiermires/jboss-as-remoteclient/README.md

 - It only works if the JBoss server is deployed as localhost in the same machine as the ejb client.

 Notice that no auth is being used.
-That is intended, even when JBoss we have configured to use ApplicationRealm for remote connections, the InitialContext identifies there is a JBoss in localhost and apply some accessing optimizations.
+That is intended, even when JBoss is indeed configured to use ApplicationRealm for remote connections, the InitialContext identifies there is a JBoss in localhost and apply some accessing optimizations.
 Between them, ignoring the auth.

 One could think, no problem, JBoss 7.x provides new options that allow turning off those optimizations.
-So, adding this option
+So, adding these options:

-"remote.connection.default.connect.options.org.xnio.Options.SASL_DISALLOWED_MECHANISMS=JBOSS-LOCAL-USER"
+"remote.connections=1"
+"remote.connection.1.connect.options.org.xnio.Options.SASL_DISALLOWED_MECHANISMS=JBOSS-LOCAL-USER"

 shall turn them off.
 Unfortunately, no matter how you add the option (jboss-ejb-client.properties, programatically through the selectors, directly in the Properties from 7.2 onwards) it won't work.

-The remote InitialContextFactory ignores any provided ejb-client properties, which leads to the next problem.
-If you try the previous approach with a non-localhost deploy jboss, it won't authentificate (obviously after adding the CREDENTIALS, pass in base64 and so on).
+The remote InitialContextFactory ignores any provided ejb-client properties.

+As mentioned, the above method won't work if JBoss is deployed in a remote host.
+The InitialContext fails to authentificate (obviously after adding the CREDENTIALS, password in base64 and so on).

 Why is that ?
 No clue.
-Only reason that comes to mind is that since the InitialContext is ignoring ejb-client properties, you need a fully-set up SSL, etc.
+Only reason that comes to mind is that, since the InitialContext is ignoring ejb-client properties, you need a fully-set up SSL, etc.

 <b>Using the JBoss recommended approach</b>